Sun Country Airlines | Cancun | Riviera Maya

 From the white beaches of the Hotel Zone to El Centro's cobblestone streets, Cancun comes alive with multiple festivals each month.
 Cancun lives up to its reputation as a party city in the very best way by being a center for cultural, historical and religious celebrations throughout the year.
-The gorgeous coastline also inspires celebrations of the area’s natural wonders, making fishing competitions, La Fiesta de Playa and the Cancun World Cup Triathlon annual staples.
+The gorgeous coastline also inspires celebrations of the area’s natural wonders, making fishing competitions and La Fiesta de Playa annual staples.
 Visitors can always expect lively music and a mouthwatering array of treats to accompany these festivities.

-Cancunenses proudly proclaim their heritage as they celebrate major Mexican holidays, such as Dia de La Raza, Dia de la Revolcion and Independence Day.
+Cancunenses proudly proclaim their heritage as they celebrate major Mexican holidays, including Dia de La Raza, Dia de la Revolución and Independence Day.
 As the Mexican Columbus Day, Dia de La Raza commemorates Columbus’ discovery of Latin America.
 Daily festivities include dancing, bullfighting, music and parades in the city center.
-Excitement builds again in November for Dia de La Revolucion (Mexican Revolution Day), when the streets brim with ceremonies, parades and national pride over the start of a war to overthrow dictator-like Pofirio Diaz in 1910.
-But one of the biggest civic celebrations occurs on September 16th, Mexico’s Independence Day, when the partying commences the night before and lasts throughout the following day with seemingly unending slate of parades, street dances, parties and resounding cries of “Viva Mexico!”
+Excitement builds again in November for Dia de La Revolución (Mexican Revolution Day), when the streets brim with ceremonies, parades and national pride over the start of a war to overthrow dictator-like Pofirio Diaz in 1910.
+But one of the biggest civic celebrations occurs on September 16th, Mexico’s Independence Day, when the partying commences the night before and lasts throughout the following day with a seemingly unending slate of parades, street dances, parties and resounding cries of “Viva Mexico!”

 In addition to captivating the imagination, the region's Mayan ruins continue to be popular venues for celebrations of that ancient culture.
 Cancunenses head to the Chichen Itza ruins for the Summer Solstice to observe the longest day of the year, as well as the Autumnal Equinox, when the sun shines on the pyramid and creates the illusion of a snake slithering up to the stone statue of Kukulkan on top.
 The Mayan New Year, which takes place in July, is another great time to gather with locals to both embrace traditions of the past and celebrate the start of a new cycle in one’s life.

-Among religious holidays in Cancun, Dia de Muertos (Day of the Dead) has risen to the status of a National Holiday, and is an important time to build altars for deceased loved ones and bring gifts of drink and food to their graves.
-Another important event, the Feast of Our Lady of Carmen, is a day dedicated to eating, drinking and bull fighting in the name of Cancun’s patron saint.
-And if you’re in town during Las Posados, the nine days before Christmas, join in on street fairs, watch passion plays and try your hand at breaking a piñata!
+Among religious holidays in Cancun, Dia de los Muertos (Day of the Dead) has risen to the status of a national holiday, and is an important time to build altars for deceased loved ones and bring gifts of drink and food to their graves.
+If you’re in town during Las Posadas, the nine days before Christmas, join in on street fairs, watch passion plays and try your hand at breaking a piñata!

 Cancun International Airport (CUN): Cancun, Mexico